 To be a fraudulent transfer, the couple must intend to continue to “be together” after the divorce and to basically file a fake uncontested divorce just so that the property can be transferred to the spouse who does not have a problem with creditors – for the sole purpose of avoiding the creditors.
 There is no indication that the Weinsteins plan to stay together.
 Though, Mr. Weinstein did leave the door open to get back together in the future:

 “We discussed the possibility of a separation and I encouraged her to do what was in her heart.
 In the end, she made the decision to separate,” he said.
 “I understand, I love her and I love our children and hopefully, when I am better, I will be in their lives again.
 I support her decision, I am in counselling and perhaps, when I am better, we can rebuild.”
 Hello Magazine January 2018.

-In the final analysis, if you are thinking you should a divorce to avoid lawsuit judgements, you probably should not because your creditors can just turn around and sue your spouse.
+In the final analysis, if you are thinking you should divorce to avoid lawsuit judgments, you probably should not because your creditors can just turn around and sue your spouse.